feranco/feranco.github.io/_posts/2018-05-20-dynamic-programming.md

 1. Define the structure of an optimal solution.
 2. Recursively define the value of an optimal solution.
 3. Compute the value of an optimal solution in a bottom-up or top-down fashion.
-4. Construct an optimal solution from computed information.
+4. Construct an optimal solution from computed values.

 Let’s see the base of DP with the help of a simple problem that can be found in [Leetcode](https://leetcode.com/problems/house-robber/description/).
 The House Robber problem is defined as follows:
 ```yaml